trumpi/texlate/README.md

   <jsonfile>  previous answers
 ```

+Every template should include a call to `SetOutputFilename`.
+This function takes one parameter, which is the file name
+of the output file.
+The output filename should not contain an extension because texlate will append `.tex`, `.json` and
+`.pdf` to the this value for each of the output files that it generates.
+The output file name may contain path
+components and texlate will attempt to create any paths that don't already exist.

+If a template does not make any call to `SetOutputFilename`, then the resulting tex script will be written to stdout
+and pdf generation will not be attempted.

 # Writing templates

 A template for texlate is a LaTeX formatted file with portions delimited for the Goland templating engine.